Barbara Chavez Ybarra

 Favorite Quote: “Real education should consist of drawing the goodness and the best out of our own students.
 What better books can there be than the book of humanity?” – Cesar Chavez

-San Diego State University – Bachelor of Arts (B.A) in Spanish; Bachelor of Arts (B.A.) in Chicano/a Studies
+University of San Diego – Bachelor of Arts (B.A.) in Ethnic Studies and Sociology

 University of San Diego – Bachelor of Arts (B.A.)
 Communication Studies; Certificate in Non-profit Management